-Since the mid-90s, founder Konstantinos Kambouroglou has developed and produced video content articulating the vision of educators, activists, lawyers, artists, religious institutions, financial consultants, athletes, policy makers, and global event organizers.
+Since the mid-90s, he has developed and produced video content articulating the vision of educators, activists, lawyers, artists, religious institutions, financial consultants, athletes, policy makers, and global event organizers.

-His work has been featured on PBS and HBO, Times Square, the Olympic Museum in Lausanne, Greek television and civics classrooms across the United States.
+His work has been featured on PBS and HBO, Times Square, the Olympic Museum in Lausanne, Greek television, American civics classrooms, and international film festivals.

-Before founding Gouse Films, he served as resident filmmaker for major Wall St. law firm Cadwalader, Wickersham & Taft LLP, where he worked with top management and across firm constituencies to formulate digital media strategy.
+Before founding Gouse Films, he served as resident filmmaker for the Wall Street law firm Cadwalader, Wickersham & Taft LLP, where he worked with top management and across firm constituencies to formulate digital media strategy.
 With projects ranging from multi-camera studio interviews to animated branding and from marketing modules to short documentaries, he provided creative vision in communicating firm culture and success.